mitschabaude/acme-http-server/README.md

 # ACME http file server

-Super simple express fileserver as needed for ACME challenge to obtain Let's Encrypt certifificate, with the folder structure already in place.
+Super simple express fileserver as needed for ACME challenge to obtain Let's Encrypt certificate, with the folder structure already in place.

 Usage: